NREL/WPGNN/README.md

 This repository contains code for the model described in

-Harrison-Atlas, D., Glaws, A., King, R. N., and Lantz, E. "Fleet-wide potential of wind plant controls for land use and economic objectives".
+Harrison-Atlas, D., Glaws, A., King, R. N., and Lantz, E. "Geodiverse prospects for wind plant controls targeting land use and economic objectives".
 Under review at Nature Energy.

 ___